-Infidelity: If either of spouse has extra marital affair or marriage like relation with the person other than his or her own spouse.
+Infidelity: If either spouse has an extramarital affair or marriage-like relation with the person other than his or her own spouse.

 Domestic Violence: Domestic violence is an act of violent and harsh behaviour (both physical and mental) of one member of the family towards another.

 Control: Exercising unnecessary control and wanting to “get things done in your way” weakens the bond of marriage.

 Finances: If one spouse spends money at extreme and another is a saver, there are chances for conflict to arise.

 Lack of Commitment: The reasons for this may vary from person to person.